gblpedia/katacoda-scenarios/primehub-v3/step4.md

 Since Katacoda supports **https** only, we add `primehub.scheme: https` & `primehub.keycloak.scheme: https` instead; In a real circumstance, http or https depends on your demand.

-*Be noticed* that this part of primehub-values.yaml is *slightly different* with the instruction on our [CE repo](https://github.com/InfuseAI/primehub).
+*Be noticed* that this part of primehub-values.yaml is *slightly different* with the instructions on our [CE repo](https://github.com/InfuseAI/primehub).

 Generate `primehub-values.yaml`.